victor-lillo/octagon-api/README.md

 This is an **open source project**, created by a group of developers who love MMA.

 Our purpouse is to provide a **free and fast API** from this popular sport.
 There were lots of APIs for everything you can imagine, except MMA.
-That's the reason we created **Octagon API**
+That's the reason we created **Octagon API**.

 Now, MMA fan developers can create their own projects with their favourite fighters information, bringing a breath of fresh air to the common API based projects.